acm-uiuc/til/_til/vim/set-your-color-scheme.md

+---
-# Set Your Color Scheme
+title: Set Your Color Scheme
+category: vim
+---

 Vim ships with a number of standard color schemes for both light and dark backgrounds.
 You can also find and install many others.
 To set your color